Home » Why Do Rats Have Such A Bad Reputation?

 • Typhoidal tularemia

-Since there’s currently no treatment for tularemia, it’s important to take the necessary measures to prevent infection in the first place.
+Since there’s currently no treatment for tularemia, it’s vital to take the necessary measures to prevent infection in the first place.

 why are rats disgusting?